sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-operations-git-clone.md

 - *git@* is a constant prefix,
 - *github.com* specifies the hostname of the Git server,
-- *sos-berlin.com* is the repository owner,
+- *sos-berlin* is the repository owner,
 - *js7-demo-inventory-rollout* is the repository name,
 - *.git* is a constant suffix.

+Above values represent an example.
+Please specify values matching the desired Git server.

 ## References